Goldilocks Isolation: High Performance VMs with Edera: Introduction

-Prior work in improving container isolation has made progress toward achieving this combination of strong isolation and ease-of-use.
+Previous work in container isolation has made progress toward achieving this combination of strong isolation and ease-of-use.
 Unikernel approaches~\cite{Unikernels:paper, lightvm, unikraft, hermitux, mirage} combine the application and kernel into a single light-weight workload.
-However this approach generally requires specifically building applications for use in a unikernel, as well as re-building on every iteration of the application, hindering development speed.
-Other virtual machine approaches either require specialized hardware~\cite{kata, firecracker, pvm, oxide, metalvisor, constellation}, such as CPUs that support virtualization extensions, or have high performance costs~\cite{gvisor, firecracker} due to system call indirection.
+However this approach generally requires re-building applications for use in a unikernel, as well as on every iteration of the application, hindering development speed.
+Other virtual machine approaches either require specialized hardware~\cite{kata, firecracker, pvm, oxide, metalvisor, constellation}, such as CPUs with virtualization extensions, or have high performance costs~\cite{gvisor}.
 While these approaches have been used for security-critical applications, these limitations have prevented their widespread adoption.

-In this work, we observe that paravirtualization~\cite{Denali, xen} can improve the performance of hypervisor virtualization.
-Paravirtualization reduces the overhead of hypervisors by requiring that guest OSs replace some system calls with \textit{hypercalls} to the hypervisor, avoiding costly emulation of I/O components.
-Paravirtualization has been optimized for cloud use cases~\cite{cooperative-paravirtualization, paravirt-numa}.
-We further observe that modern programming language features can reduce the attack surface of a hypervisor by reducing the occurrence of memory bugs in code.
-Together, these observations allow us to build an optimized hypervisor for running isolated applications.
+In this work, we observe three things about the current state of cloud computing.
+First, containers have added many layers of segmentation to act more like a partition of computing resources, but OS virtualization does not have access to hardware partitioning.
+Second, paravirtualization~\cite{Denali, xen} allows hypervisor virtualization on existing cloud infrastructure, without the need for hardware virtualization extensions.
+Paravirtualization utilizes \textit{hypercalls} on guest OSs, replacing some system calls and avoiding costly emulation of I/O components.
+Paravirtualization has been optimized for cloud use cases~\cite{cooperative-paravirtualization, paravirt-numa} making it ideal for improving the isolation of containers.
+Third, recent upstream Linux support for paravirtualization enables existing kernels to run with hyprevisor awareness, without the need for full hardware emulation.

-Based on these observations, we present Edera, a paravirtualized type-1 hypervisor that provides strong isolation between applications, eliminating container escapes.
-Edera introduces \textit{zones} that encapsulate each isolated area of the system.
-Edera uses a microkernel hypervisor running in a hardened root zone to control memory and CPU usage, then runs applications in zones that act as virtual machines, each containing a full Linux kernel.
-The microkernel, written in MISRA C, presents a small attack surface for applications running within the zones.
-The runtime, CPU, and memory usage of Edera are similar to that of popular OS virtualized systems, with less than a second of additional startup time.